dlion/domenicoluciani/_posts/2019-09-01-incident-management-101.md

 Well done the incident is solved, we learned from it, our stakeholders have been informed and the team now deserve a big glass of beer to celebrate this victory but remember: we won the battle, not the war.

 ![welldone](https://media.giphy.com/media/l0MYCn3DDRBBqk6nS/giphy.gif)

+## Thanks

+I want to say thank you to [AutoScout24](https://autoscout24.com) to provide us the opportunity to take part of this workshop also if you want to know more about how AS24 works take a look into their [engineering blog](https://medium.com/scout24-engineering).